kateganesh/SudokuPuzzleGame/README.md

 2) Make sure you have JDK 8 installed on the system.
 3) Import the project in Eclipse.

-Sreen shots of the running application
+Sreen shots of the running application:

 I have added screen shots in issue section.
 You can click the issue tab on top to check the screen shots of the application

 Thank you!!